tomncooper/streaming-sql/README.md

 You create tables from this stream and others and then query these like tables in a database.

-## materialize
+## Materialize

 [Materialize](https://materialize.io/) uses a streaming engine based on timely dataflow to provide a PostgreSQL compatible SQL interface.

 This is not a fully open source solution as it is licensed under the Business Source License v1.1.
 Which limits you to running the code on a singe instance unless you purchase a licence.

-You can deploy the materialize server using the following command:
+You can deploy the Materialize server using the following command:

 ```bash
 $ kubectl apply -f materialize/materialize-deployment.yaml